TM312/mllrs.io/content/articles/aws-transcribe-terraform.md

 ---

 ## Introduction
-This is part 3 of 3 in a series on AWS, lambda, and resource management.
-Previously, we learned how to use AWS Transcribe for speech-to-text conversion.
-Via AWS Lambda we automated the process to transcribe any new video that would be uploaded to an S3 bucket.
-In this part, we use `Terraform` to prepare all necessary configuration as code and deploy and update the required infrastructure within seconds.
+This is part 3 of 3 in a series on AWS, lambda, and infrastructure management. <NuxtLink to="/articles/aws-transcribe">Previously</NuxtLink>, we learned how to use AWS Transcribe for speech-to-text conversion.
+Via AWS Lambda <NuxtLink to="/articles/aws-transcribe-lambda">we automated the process</NuxtLink> to transcribe any new video that would be uploaded into an S3 bucket.
+In this part, we use **Terraform** to define the configuration of resources as code.
+We then leverage this setup to deploy and update all required infrastructure within seconds.

 [Terraform](https://www.terraform.io/) is a an open-source tool to configure and manage infrastructure as code.
-Until now we either used the AWS Management Console or different clients of the AWS SDK, boto3, to manually create the required resources for the automatic transcription.
-This approach proves useful when testing, for very small applications, or one-off implementations with few changing parameters.
-However, when an application grows, i.e. more services being added, increasing interactions between those services, and iterative code/configuration changes, managing the required resources can quickly become overwhelming.
-Terraform allows us to write configuration files for every resource we need and deploys our infrastructure based on these.
-It also keeps track of the state of deployment and automatically redeploys, changes, or destroys infrastructure when new code or configurations are ready for deployment.
+Until now we either used the AWS Management Console or different clients of the AWS SDK, boto3, to manually create the required resources for the automated transcription.
+This approach is a good choice for testing, small applications, or one-off implementations with few changing parameters.
+However, with increasing complexity of the setup, for instance by adding more services, increasing interactions between those services, and iterative code/configuration changes, managing the required resources can quickly become overwhelming.
+Terraform enables us to write configuration files for every resource we need and deploys our infrastructure accordingly.
+It also keeps track of the state of deployment and automatically redeploys, changes, or destroys infrastructure when needed.

-In order to let Terraform manage our Lambda function, we will **i) Setup our project and create a configuration for each resource**, **ii) initialize a terraform project**, **iii) deploy our resources**, and **iv) test our setup** by uploading a video to a hopefully newly created S3 input bucket and checking for a corresponding transcript.
-Finally, we **v) clean up** everything by destroying all resources used for this demo.
+In order to let Terraform manage our Lambda function, we will **i) Setup our project and create a configuration for each resource**, **ii) initialize a terraform project**, **iii) deploy our resources**, and **iv) test our setup** by uploading a video to a then hopefully newly created S3 input bucket and checking for a corresponding transcript.
+Finally, we **v) clean up** by destroying all resources used for this demo.

 ## Prerequisites

 To conduct the steps outlined above we need an AWS account with sufficient privileges to create lambda funtions and IAM roles.
 Using our personal account these privileges are given by default.

-Further, we need to install Terraform.Following the <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started">official tutorial</a> we can install it either manually or using `homebrew`:
+Further, we need to install Terraform.Following the <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started">official tutorial</a> we can install it either manually or via <a href="https://brew.sh/">homebrew</a>:

 ```bash
 #  install the HashiCorp tap